raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_1.md

 ---
 ### Hardware

-+ A Raspberry Pi
++ A Raspberry Pi 4
 + A Sense HAT
 + A Camera Module (if necessary for your experiment)
++ A PIR Motion Sensor (if necessary for your experiment)
++ A Coral TPU (if necessary for your experiment)

 ### Software

-You will need the Operating System (OS) for the Astro Pi, which comes in two versions: Desktop and Flight.
-These are custom builds of the Raspberry Pi Operating System, which include all the software libraries present on the Astro Pi units on the ISS.
+You will need the Desktop version of the Flight Operating System (OS) for the Astro Pi.
+This is a custom build of the Desktop Raspberry Pi Operating System, which includes all the software libraries present on the Astro Pi units on the ISS.

 ### Additional resources